Niels Bohr: Later years

-With the war now ended, Bohr returned to Copenhagen on 25 August 1945, and was re-elected President of the Royal Danish Academy of Arts and Sciences on 21 September.
-At a memorial meeting of the Academy on 17 October 1947 for King Christian X, who had died in April, the new king, Frederick IX, announced that he was conferring the Order of the Elephant on Bohr.
+Following the ending of the war, Bohr returned to Copenhagen on 25 August 1945, and was re-elected President of the Royal Danish Academy of Arts and Sciences on 21 September.
+At a memorial meeting of the Academy on 17 October 1947 for King Christian X, who had died in April, the new king, Frederik IX, announced that he was conferring the Order of the Elephant on Bohr.
 This award was normally awarded only to royalty and heads of state, but the king said that it honoured not just Bohr personally, but Danish science.
-Bohr designed his own coat of arms which featured a taijitu (symbol of yin and yang) and a motto in contraria sunt complementa, "opposites are complementary".
+Bohr designed his own coat of arms, which featured a taijitu (symbol of yin and yang) and a motto in contraria sunt complementa, "opposites are complementary".

 The Second World War demonstrated that science, and physics in particular, now required considerable financial and material resources.
 To avoid a brain drain to the United States, twelve European countries banded together to create CERN, a research organisation along the lines of the national laboratories in the United States, designed to undertake Big Science projects beyond the resources of any one of them alone.
 Questions soon arose regarding the best location for the facilities.
 Bohr and Kramers felt that the Institute in Copenhagen would be the ideal site.
 Pierre Auger, who organised the preliminary discussions, disagreed; he felt that both Bohr and his Institute were past their prime, and that Bohr's presence would overshadow others.
 After a long debate, Bohr pledged his support to CERN in February 1952, and Geneva was chosen as the site in October.
 The CERN Theory Group was based in Copenhagen until their new accommodation in Geneva was ready in 1957.
 Victor Weisskopf, who later became the Director General of CERN, summed up Bohr's role, saying that "there were other personalities who started and conceived the idea of CERN.
 The enthusiasm and ideas of the other people would not have been enough, however, if a man of his stature had not supported it."

 Meanwhile, Scandinavian countries formed the Nordic Institute for Theoretical Physics in 1957, with Bohr as its chairman.
 He was also involved with the founding of the Research Establishment Risø of the Danish Atomic Energy Commission, and served as its first chairman from February 1956.

-Bohr died of heart failure at his home in Carlsberg on 18 November 1962.
+Bohr died of heart failure on 18 November 1962 at his home in Carlsberg, Copenhagen.
 He was cremated, and his ashes were buried in the family plot in the Assistens Cemetery in the Nørrebro section of Copenhagen, along with those of his parents, his brother Harald, and his son Christian.
 Years later, his wife's ashes were also interred there.
 On 7 October 1965, on what would have been his 80th birthday, the Institute for Theoretical Physics at the University of Copenhagen was officially renamed to what it had been called unofficially for many years: the Niels Bohr Institute.